-In order to move the aerodynamic centre backwards, a 30-degree sweep angle was chosen even to have a CG not too advanced but a noticeable drop in drag [38].
-For reference, we will take the aerofoil to which the lift force of the wing is applied (ideally).
-Originally this aerofoil had been designed and used by the Horten brothers, who built a number of high performance sailplanes during the 1930s and 1940s.
-Their designs are legend, although some of their published performance data are a little bit too good [39].
+In order to move the aerodynamic centre backwards, a 30-degree sweep angle was chosen, resulting in a CG that was not too far forward but provided a noticeable decrease in drag [38].
+For reference, we will consider the aerofoil to which the lift force of the wing is applied (ideally).
+This aerofoil was originally designed and used by the Horten brothers, who built a number of high performance sailplanes during the 1930s and 1940s.
+Their designs are legendary, although some of their published performance data are a little bit too good [39].

-Theirs planes were well known for their good handling characteristics, which can be of greater importance that the actual performance figures of our project [40].
+Their planes were well known for their good handling characteristics, which could be of greater importance than the actual performance figures from our project [40].

 A.1 The Longitudinal Stability